risen54/My-Dotfiles/README.md

 1. cava
 2. pipes.sh
 3. pfetch
-4. btop (yes i dont use it regorarly)
+4. btop (yes i dont use it regurarly)

 NOTE: I haven't given config files of things I have not edited or edited very less